 Headlines caution that Americans are more divided than ever.
 Research across disciplines indicates that a failure of empathy underlies this fragmentation.
 How can higher education help heal this divide?
 The best way to build meaningful connection, according to many experts, is through story — listening to the stories of others, telling our own stories and sharing these stories with others.
-Building Meaningful Connection across Cultural Divides involves courses in three divisions: IDS 100 First-Year Seminar: Telling Our Stories, English 253: Introduction to Creative Writing, and GEMS 295: Abrupt Climate Change.
+Building Meaningful Connection across Cultural Divides involves courses in three divisions: Interdisciplinary Studies 100 (First-Year Seminar): Telling Our Stories, English 253: Introduction to Creative Writing, and General Education Math & Science 295: Abrupt Climate Change.
 Through performance, literary genre and contentious concepts, students in these courses will explore human difference to strengthen their empathetic muscles.
 Each of the three courses will use its particular disciplinary approach to look into controversial issues and what motivates people to position themselves on different sides.
 The Abrupt Climate Change students will collect stories throughout the semester of people around the world who have been impacted by climate change.
 They will explore their own beliefs about the natural world through a scaffolded poetry assignment adapted from the Introduction to Creative Writing course.
 The Telling Our Stories students will work with narrative collection, improvisation and acting exercises to develop curiosity and understanding of the language of physical and verbal communication.
 The Introduction to Creative Writing students will focus their study of poetry and narrative through the lens of climate change and other divisive issues.
 They will collaborate to create a script for performance by the Telling Our Stories students.
 Ultimately the art of both acting and creative writing lies in understanding in such depth another person’s story that one can communicate that story to others.
 By connecting these skills to the issue of climate change we will guide students to understand how artful empathy can help them build meaningful connections across cultural divides and lead to respect and collaboration in future problem-solving.

 - Going Global, Starting Local: Disability in Contemporary Societies